Economy of the Republic of Ireland: Celtic Tiger (1995–2007)

 The economy benefited from a rise in consumer spending, construction, and business investment.
 Since 1987, a key part of economic policy has been Social Partnership, which is a neo-corporatist set of voluntary 'pay pacts' between the Government, employers and trade unions.
 The 1995 to 2000 period of high economic growth was called the Celtic Tiger, a reference to the tiger economies of East Asia.

 GDP growth continued to be relatively robust, with a rate of about 6% in 2001, over 4% in 2004, and 4.7% in 2005.
 With high growth came high inflation.
 Prices in Dublin were considerably higher than elsewhere in the country, especially in the property market.
 However, property prices were falling following the economic recession.
 At the end of July 2008, the annual rate of inflation was at 4.4% (as measured by the CPI) or 3.6% (as measured by the HICP) and inflation actually dropped slightly from the previous month.

-In terms of GDP per capita, Ireland is ranked as one of the wealthiest countries in the OECD and the EU-27, at 4th in the OECD-28 rankings.
-In terms of GNP per capita, a better measure of national income, Ireland ranks below the OECD average, despite significant growth in recent years, at 10th in the OECD-28 rankings.
+A 2008 study reported that in terms of GDP per capita, Ireland is ranked as one of the wealthiest countries in the OECD and the EU-27, at 4th in the OECD-28 rankings.
+However, in terms of GNP per capita, a better measure of national income, Ireland ranks below the OECD average, despite significant growth in recent years, at 10th in the OECD-28 rankings.
 GDP is significantly greater than GNP (national income) due to the large number of multinational firms based in Ireland.
 A 2005 study by The Economist found Ireland to have the best quality of life in the world.

 The positive reports and economic statistics masked several underlying imbalances.
 The construction sector, which was inherently cyclical in nature, accounted for a significant component of Ireland's GDP.
 A recent downturn in residential property market sentiment has highlighted the over-exposure of the Irish economy to construction, which now presents a threat to economic growth.

 Despite several successive years of economic growth and significant improvements since 2000, Ireland's population is marginally more at risk of poverty than the EU-15 average and 6.8% of the population suffer "consistent poverty".